xavipolo/homeassistant/mqtt-integration/readme.md

     sudo tail -f /var/log/mosquitto/mosquitto.log

-To Do:
+TODO:
 - Add TSL Certificates

 ## Tasmota

 To bypass TUYA Servers, we need a custom firmware in our devices.
-There are different methods to overwrite firmware in ESP8266 based devices, some of them requiries a physical connection (soldering wires), but tuya-convert can use a security bug in some tuya versions to allow a wireless upgrading.
+There are different methods to overwrite firmware in ESP8266 based devices, some of them require a physical connection (soldering wires), but tuya-convert can use a security bug in some tuya versions to allow a wireless upgrading.

 Using:
 - Raspberry Pi 3